 MSc (180 credits)/ PgDip (120 credits)/ PgCert (60 credits)

 Teaching learning and assessment

 Teaching is comprised of a combination of lectures, seminars, tutorials, case studies, simulation exercises and projects.
 Assessment is continuous and incorporates assignments, action plans, projects and presentations.

-For your dissertation projects, you can chose to do a desk study involving a literature review or conduct primary data collection in collaboration with national or international organisations working in health and development.
+For your dissertation projects, you can chose to do a desk study involving a literature review or conduct primary data collection, including in collaboration with national or international organisations working in health and development.

 Teaching hours and attendance

 Your exact attendance requirements at QMU will depend on the module you are studying and whether you are studying full-time or part-time.
 In addition, for each module students spend approximately 10-12 hours of each week on preparatory class work independently and with colleagues, including readings and exercises available on dedicated web-based learning platforms.

 We expect approximately 15-20 students to enroll for this course each year.